-Please note the pager is for PC and Mac and not mobile devices or tablets example; iPod, iPad, iPhone, Android and Windows Phone
+Please note the pager is for PC and Mac and not mobile devices or tablets, for example: iPod, iPad, iPhone, Android and Windows Phone.

 However, unlike the crew members who can be summoned at any time, day or night, subscribers to the service can decide when they’d like to receive alerts and set a limit on how many messages they receive.

-Choose which stations you would like to follow – you can keep up to date with your favourite station or more than one lifeboat station.
+- Choose which stations you would like to follow – you can keep up to date with your favourite station, or choose more than one lifeboat station to follow.

 It is also possible to pause the service for a while, for example, while going abroad on holiday.